-[258] When an election has been called, the Commission must prepare a timetable for the election.
+- [258] When an election has been called, the Commission must prepare a timetable for the election.
 Any act required to be performed in terms of the Municipal Electoral Act must then be performed by no later than the time stated in the election timetable.
 The Commission is entitled to amend the timetable, if it considers it necessary for a free and fair election.
 On the current draft timetable the voter registration is now scheduled for 31 July and 1 August 2021 and only thereafter may "elections be called".
 It is planned that the Minister will call the elections not later than 6 August 2021.
 The scheduled voter registration weekend is 6 days from the end of the current Adjusted Alert Level 4 restrictions, whose currency may be extended beyond that date (being 25 July 2021).
-This Report describes in some detail the nature and extent of the restrictions on movement, gatherings and activities of political parties and other hopeful independent candidates.

-[259] We conclude that, if the elections were to proceed as scheduled, most of the acts required to be performed in accordance with the draft timetable will not be reasonably possible, starting with the face-to-face registration of voters who do not have access to electronic registration, the provisional and final certification of the voters' roll, and the finalisation of the nomination processes for registered parties and independent candidates.
-This is so because the subsisting lockdown restrictions will stand in the
+This Report describes in some detail the nature and extent of the restrictions on movement, gatherings and activities of political parties and other hopeful independent candidates. - [259] We conclude that, if the elections were to proceed as scheduled, most of the acts required to be performed in accordance with the draft timetable will not be reasonably possible, starting with the face-to-face registration of voters who do not have access to

-&lt;sup>168 In terms of section 11 of the Municipal Electoral Act and Schedule 3 thereto.
+&lt;sup>171 In terms of section 11 of the Municipal Electoral Act and Schedule 3 thereto.

-&lt;sup>169 Section 11(3) of the Municipal Electoral Act.
+&lt;sup>172 Section 11(3) of the Municipal Electoral Act.
 Clause 1 of Schedule 3 specifies that an act required in terms of the Municipal Electoral Act and the Municipal Electoral Regulations, 2000, must be performed by no later than 17:00 on the date stated in the election timetable.

-&lt;sup>170 Section 11(2) of the Municipal Electoral Act.
+&lt;sup>173 Section 11(2) of the Municipal Electoral Act.